The Soldier's Details

 Initial home address post discharge was Station street, East Cannington from 1949 – 1954, later relocating to 78 Henry St East Cannington 1954 – 1977 with his wife Ethel Beatrice, until sadly Ethel passed away on 19 September 1986, aged 63.
 James was a butcher by trade and a devoted father to three children: eldest daughter Carol, middle son Brian and youngest son Rodney.

-After the war and in 1946 he married Ethel Beatrice Byron.
+In 1941 Jim married Ethel Beatrice Byron.
 According to Electoral Rolls 1958 through to 1977, Jim and Ethel appear to have lived most of their lives at 78 Henry Street, East Cannington with Jim working as a butcher.
-We are unsure how many children Jim and Ethel had.
+They had a family of three children Carol, Ryan and Rodney.

 Jim died 9 September 1977 at East Cannington, aged 61years and Ethel died 1986 aged 63 years.

-We are unsure if WX9195 C. F. Basell is related to Jim who lis listed further down.
+We are unsure if WX9195 C. F. Basell is related to Jim who is listed further down.

-Other 2/4th enlistments include WX9063 Albert James Bell who was killed during an attempted escape during the fighting at Singapore having first been trapped behind Japanese forward lines.
+Other 2/4th enlistments include WX9063 Albert James Bell who was killed attempting an escape during the fighting at Singapore having first been trapped behind Japanese forward lines.

 WX7541 Charles Clement Keitel who remained at Singapore throughout the war and RTA.